Humpback whales in Cornwall

 For Julie Hull, part of the Watergate Bay team, spreading this advice is deeply personal.

-"I’ve always been an animal-lover and coming to work at the Bay naturally extended this to marine life.
-But a sad incident at the Bay was the catalyst for my marine medic training."
+"I’ve always been an animal-lover and coming to work at Watergate Bay naturally extended this to marine life."
+But a sad incident at the Bay was the catalyst for Julie's marine mammal medic training.

-Julie used one of Watergate Bay’s volunteer “You Days” to train with BDMLR, bringing that knowledge back into everyday life at the hotel.
+Julie used one of Watergate Bay’s volunteer “You Days” to train with BDMLR, bringing that knowledge back to the Bay.

 “I spent the day on the beach in Bideford with brilliant instructors and volunteers, where we learned how to keep both seals, and ourselves, safe.”